 Nerves can get in the way of understanding the interviewer.
 Another thing could be the language.
-The interviewer might use some idioms or Canadianisms you’re not familiar with or speak too fast you’re not able to catch up.
-The best way to hurdle this is to keep in mind these three steps:
+The interviewer might use some idioms or Canadianisms you’re not familiar with or speak too fast and you’re not able to catch up.
+The best way to hurdle this is to practise these three steps:

 - Focus on certain words – Listen well and pay attention to “content words”.
 These are words that are stressed and are usually spoken louder and longer.
 Focusing on them will help you better understand the context of what is being said.

-- Take a deep breath and pause for two to four seconds – Take a moment to “absorb” the question.
+- Take a deep breath and pause for two to four seconds – Take a moment to “absorb” the question after it is given.
 This will show the interviewer that you are being thoughtful in crafting your answer.
-It will also set you in the right frame before you respond.
+It will also set you in the right frame of mind before you respond.

 - Answer honestly.